cap-js/docs/cds/cdl.md

   name NVARCHAR GENERATED ALWAYS AS (firstName || ' ' || lastName)
 );
 ```
+For the definition of calculated elements on-write, the same restrictions apply as for the on-read variant.
-There are restrictions on calculated fields, which depend on the particular database.
+In addition, there are restrictions that depend on the particular database.
 Currently all databases
 supported by CAP have a common restriction: the calculation expression may only refer to fields of the same
 table row.
 Thus such an expression must not contain subqueries, aggregate functions, or paths with associations.

+No restrictons apply for reading a calculated element on-write.

 <div id="concept-alce" />